glfw/glfw.github.io/faq.md

 ### 1.5 - What versions of OpenGL are supported by GLFW?

+In short, all versions provided by your operating system.

 This question likely stems from the original version of the [`WGL_ARB_create_context`](http://www.opengl.org/registry/specs/ARB/wgl_create_context.txt) and